markxnelson/weblogic-kubernetes-operator/content/quickstart/_index.md

 # Quick Start

-This section provides a simple tutorial to get you up an running quickly.
+The Quick Start guide provides a simple tutorial to get the operator up and running quickly.